EmuDeck/emudeck.github.io/docs/emulators/steamos/retroarch.md

 [Back to the Top](#retroarch-table-of-contents)

 ```
-How to remap the controls for a single core:
+How to remap the controls for a single system/core:

 1. Start content with the core for which you want to remap controls
-2. Go to Quick Menu and then Controls
+2. Open the Quick Menu with L3 + R3
-3. Configure the buttons the way you want
+3. Select Controls
+4. Configure controls
+5. Select Manage Remap Files
-4. Select Save Core Remap File
+6. Select Save Core Remap File
 ```

 Copied From: [https://docs.libretro.com/guides/input-and-controls/#remapping-controls-for-individual-cores-or-content](https://docs.libretro.com/guides/input-and-controls/#remapping-controls-for-individual-cores-or-content)